faraji-ombonya/learning-word2vec/README.md

 # learning-word2vec

-This repository contains a collection of handon exercises done while learning word2vec, an embedding library.
+This repository contains a collection of handson exercises done while learning word2vec, an embedding library.